maximus-ms/goit-cs-hw-02/README.md

 * Formatting output.
 The results should be clearly formatted, for example: "[https://google.com](https://google.com/) is UP" or "[https://twitter.com](https://twitter.com/) is DOWN".
 * Output information.
 After running the script, a message should be displayed indicating that the results have been written to a file with its name.

+### Solution

+The bash file is `website_status.sh` and a log file is `website_status.log`.

+## Task2

+Clone `FastAPI` application, configure and run it in Docker container.
+Verify correctness of application's work and connection to the database.

+### Step-by-step instruction
+ * Clone repository using command `git clone https://github.com/GoIT-Python-Web/Computer-Systems-hw02`.
+Navigate to cloned directory.
+ * Create `Dockerfile` with instructions for building Docker image of the application.
+ * Create `docker-compose.yaml` with configuration for application and PostgreSQL.
+ * Use Docker Compose to build environment, run command `docker-compose up` to start environment.